manifoldfinance/kb/docs/Community/guidelines.md

 -   **Pro-Professionalism**.
 Although behavior within the OpenMEV organization projects is already governed by the [OpenMEV Code of Conduct](#), I want to strengthen this code of conduct by making it clear that ad hominem and career sabotage have no place within the community.
 Projects in the OpenMEV organization exist only to help engineers and developers solve problems, regardless of their religion, political affiliation, race, or disposition to or affiliation or association with other OpenMEV community members or ecosystems.

--   _pro-professionalism_, within OpenMEV official spaces (GitHub, Discourse, etc.), I have only ever seen welcoming, inclusive, and non-discriminatory behavior, without ad hominem or career sabotage.
-But explicitly committing to this high standard of professionalism can only help to set expectations and provide guidance for everyone as the organization continues to grow.[^5]
+-   _pro-professionalism_, within OpenMEV official spaces (GitHub, Discourse, etc.), we are explicitly committing to this high standard of professionalism can only help to set expectations and provide guidance for everyone as the organization continues to grow.[^5]

 ### The Ethereum Ecosystem